 Numerous studies have demonstrated that IBH can improve health outcomes and generate associated cost savings.
 For example, in a 10-year study, Intermountain Health in Utah demonstrated substantial increases in depression screening and treatment and increased adherence to diabetes care.
-Intermountain also found substantial reductions in emergency department visits and hospital admissions (23 percent and 10.6 percent respectively).
-Ultimately, over the 10-year period, Intermountain realized a savings of 3.3 percent (or $157 million) through reductions in overall costs to the health system.
+Intermountain also found substantial reductions in emergency department visits and hospital admissions (23% and 10.6% respectively).
+Ultimately, over the 10-year period, Intermountain realized a savings of 3.3% (or $157 million) through reductions in overall costs to the health system.

 In order to develop our understanding of behavioral health challenges in Montana, we commissioned a report that provided a baseline assessment of benefits, challenge, and opportunities for IBH in the state.
 We also met extensively with community mental health centers, substance use disorder treatment centers, hospitals, federally qualified health centers (FQHC), policy leaders, and advocacy groups.
 We found that very few primary care and behavioral health practices were implementing IBH.